 Cold Email vs. Unsolicited Email

-Unsolicited Commercial Email (UCE) is the official term for spam used by FTC.
+Unsolicited Commercial Email (UCE) is the official term used by the FTC for spam.

-And UCE can range from a sales email (like the example above) to a newsletter from a company you’ve never heard of before.
+UCE can range from a sales email (like the example above) to a newsletter from a company you’ve never heard of.

 If you don’t want to break the law, you should know: